KarishmaGhiya/module-rollup-buffer/README.md

 - I am also trying to replicate the issue with service-bus for two copies of bffer in the rollup output
 - But I am not getting two copies of buffer in the rollup output

+For using `lib-sea` in-place of `buffer` refer this repository : https://github.com/KarishmaGhiya//module-duplication-rollup-rush